WANT EVEN MORE HEALTHY IDEAS FROM SHAPE YOUR FUTURE?

 Monitoring screen time can be difficult.
 Parents may not always know what their children are viewing or how much time they spend with screens.
 Plus, it can be hard to set limits when kids constantly ask to watch their favorite show or play on their devices.

-Here are some practical tips to win the screen-time battle.
+Here are some practical tips for limiting screen time for kids and winning the screen time battle.

 1. Turn Off the TV When You’re Not Watching